 Computational complexity also depends linearly on the row size

-n of the matrix, but
+n of the matrix, but is independent

-is independent of the product
+of the product

-m*n, the total number
+m*n, the total number of zero and

 The complexity of fairly complicated operations, such as the solution of sparse linear equations, involves factors like ordering and fill-in, which are discussed in the previous section.
 In general, however, the computer time required for a sparse matrix operation is proportional to the number of arithmetic operations on nonzero quantities.